Texas A&M Institute for Neuroscience

 (2) Submit the following documents through your Texas A&M University GraduateCAS application:

 (2a) Transcripts from all colleges or universities you have attended.
 You do not need to submit a transcript from Texas A&M University.
-You use your Texas A&M University GraduateCAS application to electronically submit your unofficial transcripts.
+Use your Texas A&M University GraduateCAS application to electronically submit your unofficial transcripts.
 Transcripts uploaded via Texas A&M University GraduateCAS are considered unofficial but will temporarily complete your file for review.
 If you receive admission, you must submit all required official transcripts and diplomas before you will be allowed to register for classes.

-(2c) Permanent Residency documentation if you are a permanent resident of the United States.
+(2b) Permanent Residency documentation if you are a permanent resident of the United States.

-(2d) Applicants whose native language is not English are required to submit proof of English proficiency.
+(2c) Applicants whose native language is not English are required to submit proof of English proficiency.
 More information about this requirement is at http://admissions.tamu.edu/international/graduate.
-Applicants who are U.S. citizens or permanent residents can find more information about these required documents and about the application process by going to the Texas A&M University Office of Admission web site (http://admissions.tamu.edu/graduate/).
+Applicants who are U.S. citizens or permanent residents can find more information about these required documents and about the application process by going to the Texas A&M University Office of Admission web site (https://www.tamu.edu/admissions/how-to-apply/apply-as-graduate.html).
 Applicants who are non-U.S. citizens and who do not hold or have not applied for U.S. permanent resident status and have not previously attended Texas A&M can find information at this Texas A&M University Office of Admission web site about the required application documents: http://admissions.tamu.edu/international/graduate.

 (3) Upload the following application materials in electronic format through your Texas A&M University GraduateCAS application.
 Instructions can be found in the “Department-Specific Required Documents” section and in the “How to Submit Your Documents” section at http://admissions.tamu.edu/graduate/apply: